GuptaAB/Numpy---Data-Analysis-Library-/README.md

-# Numpy - Data Analysis Library
+# Numpy - Library For Mathematical Computing in Python
 Complete Numpy knowledge required for data science is listed here.